hai-yr/blockchain-carbon-accounting/Setup.md

 # Setup

+First you'll need a working version of PostgreSQL installed locally.
+If you don't have it, install Postgres.app and follow the PostgreSQL documentation to make sure you have the appropriate role permissions to run commands from your terminal.

+The members of the network are identified by their wallet, but they are registered and known to the contract owner, who serves as the administrator of the network.
+The contract owner/administrator maintains a database of each member's identity which is not stored on chain.

-Create database:
+Create this database:
 ```
 createdb blockchain-carbon-accounting
 ```

-In the repository root directory copy `.env.SAMPLE` to `.env` and fill in the configuraiton set up:
+In the repository root directory copy `.env.SAMPLE` to `.env` and fill in the configuration set up:
 - Your PostgreSQL host, port, username, and password.
 - The Google API key for the [Google DistanceMatrix API](https://developers.google.com/maps/documentation/distance-matrix/overview) and [Google Geocode API](https://developers.google.com/maps/documentation/geocoding/overview).
+(You may need to click "Get Started" and sign up for a free Google Cloud trial)
 - If you have access to the [UPS Developer Kit](https://www.ups.com/upsdeveloperkit?loc=en_US), your UPS username, password, and access key.
 - Email sending parameters.
 - Smart contract addresses.

+IPFS is used for storing the documents that members of the network will submit to auditors to review and verify.
 Install ipfs and run:
 ```
 ipfs daemon --enable-pubsub-experiment